dtcc-platform/dtcc-builder/README.md

 ## Getting started

 VCCore is organized as a collection of C++ command-line programs and scripts that may be built using [CMake](https://cmake.org/).
-The most convenient way to develop and run VCCore is to use the VCCore [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building and running VCCore.
+The most convenient way to use VCCore is via the VCCore [Docker](https://www.docker.com/) image, which contains all the dependencies needed for developing, building and running VCCore.

 ### Building the VCCore Docker container